-THE YOUTH Physical Fitness Program
+Physical Fitness Program

-This program helps assess the current fitness level of 6-17-year-olds, and offers awards to encourage them to get moving and stay active.
-Students can by as often as they'd like.
+This program helps assess the current fitness level of 6-17-year-olds, and offers awards to encourage them. to get moving and stay active.
+Students can try as often as they'd like.

 Activities and Awards